bfactory-ai/zignal/README.md

 Zignal is a zero-dependency image processing library heavily inspired by the amazing [dlib](https://dlib.net).

-## Disclaimer
+## Status

-This library is in early stages of development and being used internally.
+Zignal is under active development and powers production workloads at [Ameli](https://ameli.co.kr/).
-As a result, the API might change often.
+The API continues to evolve, so expect occasional breaking changes between minor releases.

 ## Installation